600 km repeater-like quantum communications with dual-band stabilisation: Results

 The experimental setup (Fig.~\ref{fig:setup}) is composed of three modules.
-The modules of Alice and Bob, who are the communicating users, are connected to Charlie's module via the quantum channel, made of spools of Corning SMF-28 ULL fibre.
+The modules of Alice and Bob, who are the communicating users, transmit their quantum signals to Charlie's module via the quantum channel, made of spools of Corning SMF-28 ULL fibre.
 The spools are spliced into different sets, thus enabling experiments over 5 different communication distances, ranging from 153.2 to 605.2~km.
 The average loss coefficient of the fibre channel, including splices and connectors, is 0.171~dB/km.
-For detailed information on the fibre properties, refer to the Supplementary Material.
+For detailed information on the fibre properties, refer to Table \RomanNumeralCaps{2} in the Supplementary Material.

+The setup uses two wavelengths: $\lambda_1$ (1550.12~nm) and $\lambda_2$ (1548.51~nm), disseminated by Charlie’s L1 and L2 lasers over long servo fibre links.
+Each servo link spans 305.7~km of standard single mode fibre, giving a total separation between the two communicating users exceeding 611~km.
+To ensure sufficient power arriving at each user, two erbium-doped fibre amplifiers (EDFAs) are placed in each servo link to compensate for channel losses: one EDFA is placed mid-span and the other is just before the entrance to Alice/Bob.
+Despite the long distance and periodic amplification, we verified the absence of detrimental nonlinear optical effects (i.e., stimulated Brillouin scattering, four-wave mixing etc.).

-The setup uses lasers L$_1$ and L$_2$ emitting at $\lambda_1$ (1550.12~nm) and $\lambda_2$ (1548.51~nm), respectively.
-Each user owns a narrow bandwidth ($\Delta\nu=50$~kHz) continuous-wave (CW) L$_1$ laser, which is locked to the other user's L$_1$ via an optical phase locked loop (OPLL) and a service fibre \cite{MPR+19}.
-The encoders operate at 1~GHz, and they carve the $\lambda_1$ input light into a train of 250~ps pulses.
-The even-numbered pulses are further modulated in intensity and phase, according to the requirements of the different TF-QKD protocols to be implemented.
+The users' local lasers (L1$_A$ and L1$_B$) have a free running linewidth of 50~kHz.
+They are locked to the disseminated $\lambda_1$ signal through an optical phase-looked loop (OPLL), and generate light for encoding dim quantum signals.
+The encoders in the users' stations operate at 1~GHz, and they carve the $\lambda_1$ input light into a train of 250~ps pulses.
+The even-numbered pulses are modulated in intensity and phase, according to the requirements of the different TF-QKD protocols to be implemented.
 We refer to these as `quantum signals'.
 The odd-numbered pulses do not receive any further modulation and are used to track the phase drift of the quantum signals.
 Hence, we refer to them as `dim reference'.
 All pulses are attenuated to the single-photon level before entering the quantum channel.
 A step-by-step description of the encoder modulation is given in the Methods.
-For fast phase tracking, the laser L$_2$ provides a `bright reference' at wavelength $\lambda_2$ for the whole system.
-Through dense-wavelength-division multiplexing (DWDM), the bright reference shares the same service and quantum fibres as the dim reference and the quantum signals.
-This is an important requirement for effective phase stabilisation, together with the condition that $\lambda_2$ generates interference in Charlie's module.
-We found that this condition can be easily satisfied by our L$_2$ laser which features a bandwidth $\Delta\nu=150$~kHz.
+The disseminated $\lambda_2$ signal is routed via dense wavelength division multiplexing (DWDM) within users’ modules for transmitting to Charlie together with the quantum signal.